CleanCut/rusty_sword_arena/HowToLearnRust.md

 it is already getting really good.
 Much more than just syntax highlighting, an IDE like IntelliJ will integrate with the compiler and show you type hints, compiler check errors, and all sorts of good stuff inline.

-- Google: Rust _(your favorite IDE)_
-  - Install Rust support
+- Google the terms: `rust (name of the IDE or Editor you use)`
+  - Need a suggestion?
+Visual Studio Code and IntelliJ are both great choices (and there are many more...)
+  - Find the correct way to install Rust support for your IDE or Editor (it's often a plugin)
-  - Install TOML support, which is often separate from Rust support ([TOML](https://github.com/toml-lang/toml) is the config file format that Rust uses)
+  - (Optional) Install TOML support, which is often separate from Rust support ([TOML](https://github.com/toml-lang/toml) is the config file format that Rust uses)
   - ...wait...
   - Be amazed at all the helpful auto-complete, etc. that turns on.
 Yay!